abrennec/sose20_cc2/03_oop/readme.md

  Please review also the following two illustrations which describe the difference between a class type and concrete object graphically:

 ![class pet](assets/oop_class.png)
+*Copyright by Franziska Pätzold.*

 ![object pet](assets/oop_object.png)
+*Copyright by Franziska Pätzold.*

 ---
 **Note**: This screencast is going to be recorded in a live session.
 Check it out once it is uploaded to learn about class design and how to work with an object in C++: